 I have wasted a lot of product because I have forgotten to mirror my image.
 I don’t want to talk about it anymore.

-What weeding tools will I need?
+What weeding tools will I need for vinyl?

 A weeding tool is something that is going to remove the negative image from your carrier sheet.
 Leave whatever part of the image you want on your DIY Fall T-Shirt on the carrier sheet.
 If a piece happens to fall off, you can stick it back on but save that for the end.